 One then drops back down into the Plover River Valley and through a dense stand of mature deciduous trees, good habitat for nesting Ovenbirds in spring and a good area for spring migrants.
 One then proceeds up the hill, along Cedar Street to its cul-de-sac and north over the Plover flowage bridge.
 On the northeast side of the bridge is an Osprey platform that has hosted successful nests over the past several years.
 Be sure to use the overlooks to search for Green and Great Blue Herons and waterfowl.

 Continue on the path around the Whiting Wastewater Treatment Plant to a marshy area on both sides of the trail.
 This marsh is now dominated by encroaching, narrow-leafed cattails from the southern U.S. In spring, this marsh has nesting Red-winged Blackbirds plus Song and Swamp Sparrows.
 A variety of woodpeckers frequent the trees in and around this marsh, including the rare Red-headed and Pileated Woodpeckers (look for the telltale signs of deep, wedge-shaped holes of the Pileated in trees along the trail).

-The path continues across railroad tracks and down into a marsh along the Plover River flowage, past a historic stone springhouse owned by Neenah Paper and to the confluence with the Wisconsin River on Whiting Road.
+The path continues across railroad tracks and through a forest that looks down on a large wetland.
 Depending on the year, the marsh can have nesting Wood Ducks, Great-horned Owls, Red-tailed Hawks, Red-headed Woodpeckers (also Hairy and Downy), Common Yellowthroats, and more.
 Where the Plover River runs into the Wisconsin River, Trumpeter Swans have become winter residents.
 Moreover, flocks of Common Goldeneyes and a few Common Mergansers can be found here in winter.